ICE 3: Development

-The 17 class 406 sets were built by the same consortium as the class 403.
+Operations

 They were first introduced in November 2000 on services between Cologne and Amsterdam.
 Since December 2002, they have also been operating three journeys daily each way between Frankfurt and Brussels (increased to four per day since December 2010).

 In Belgium, the train was licensed in 2002 to run on the classic 3 kV DC lines with speeds up to 160 km/h and, from December 2004, also on the new 25 kV AC high-speed lines, but initially limited to 250 km/h instead of 300 km/h.
 Problems with flying gravel and its frictionless linear eddy current brake came up during testing.
 In order to limit the creation of tornado-like vortices that pick up gravel and to limit damage from flying gravel to the train, spoilers have been added under the car joints, under the carbody next to the bogies and under the powered axles on the bogies.
 The linear eddy current brake, which is required for higher speeds, cannot yet be used, because the magnetic field would rip off the magnetic covers of some trackside equipment; those covers will have to be replaced by non-magnetic ones according to the EU Technical Specifications for Interoperability for international rail traffic in Europe.

 As in Belgium, licensing procedures for France took five years to be completed.
+In Switzerland, licensing took only six months.
 Trial runs were completed in late 2005 and the same two problems were encountered as in Belgium: loose gravel damage and possible side-effects of the brakes.
 ICE 3Ms were allowed on the LGV Est and started service there on 20 June 2007, mixed with TGVs.
 Since December 2007, DB operates ICE 3M trains from Frankfurt central station to Paris Est, initially with five daily runs between both cities.
 The six trains for running into France (designated ICE-3 MF, indicating multisystem France) were modified at Bombardier's Hennigsdorf plant and were extensively tested on Siemens' test site in Wegberg-Wildenrath before the modified trains re-entered commercial service.
 Despite this, the "French" subset of six class 406 trains have suffered from reliability problems, so that some Paris–Frankfurt services are operated instead by French TGVs (currently TGV 2N2 'Euroduplex' as of 2015) under the "Alleo" joint venture between DB and SNCF.

-In Switzerland, licensing took only six months.
+Demise

+Until 2024, class 406 trains were used for cross-border runs between Netherlands, Germany, Belgium, and France.
+However, due to progressive wear of the electromechanical parts of their multiple electrification system with additional insufficient dispatch reliability during the course of their operations, all of them were gradually replaced with Class 407/408 trainsets and were used for domestic services within Germany until April 2025 when they have been retired from service and put up for sale.

+On 12 April 2025, Deutsche Bahn held a farewell trip for the ICE 3M units, which operated from Hannover to Frankfurt (Main) Hauptbahnhof via Amsterdam Centraal.